ocaml-sys/ocaml-bindgen/README.md

 # `bindgen`

-`bindgen` automatically generates OCaml FFI bindings to C (and some C++) librariesboth as OCaml external definitions, types, constants, and the appropriate C shim code.
+`bindgen` automatically generates raw OCaml FFI bindings to C (and some C++) libraries both as OCaml external definitions, types, constants, and the appropriate C shim code.

+**Non-goals**: It does not aim to provide very safe, very idiomatic, pure bindings, but rather give you direct access to the underlying C library with a few conveniences.
+But you're more than welcome to build idiomatic, type-safe wrappers for bindgen generated libraries.

 For example, given the C header `doggo.h`: